redpanda-data/connect/resources/docs/inputs/list.md

 ## `http_server`

 In order to receive messages over HTTP Benthos hosts a server.
 Messages should be sent as a POST request.
-HTTP 1.1 is currently supported and HTTP 2.0 is planned for the future.
+HTTP 2.0 is supported when using TLS, which is enabled when key and cert files are specified.

 ## `kafka`